justincasher/Lie-group-augmentations/README.md

 # Lie group augmentations
 This is the code behind my joint work with Alessandro Selvitella on applying Lie groups to augment images.
+This software is available under the MIT License.

 ## Compiling
 In order to run the code, the file ```augmentor_module.c``` has to be compiled on your machine.